twonth/winning-at-windows/README.md

 * [FileOptimizer](https://nikkhokkho.sourceforge.io/static.php?page=FileOptimizer): Lossless file size reduction for many different file formats.
 Saved me about 0.87 GB when run on roughly 10 GB worth of PDFs (~ 600 files).

+* [czkawka](https://github.com/qarmin/czkawka): comprehensive tool for finding unnecessary files (empty files and directories, duplicate music/videos/images, etc.).
+Useful for bringing in after the "usual suspects" have been obliterated with a surface-level cleaner such as [BleachBit](https://www.bleachbit.org/).

 * [Mp3tag](https://www.mp3tag.de/en/): easily edit audio files' metadata.
 Useful when you notice that only half of an album's MP3s are displaying the correct cover art.

 * [Veeam Agent](https://www.veeam.com/windows-endpoint-server-backup-free.html): totally painless way to manage incremental backups of your entire system.
 Free!